GenericMappingTools/gmt/doc/rst/source/sphtriangulate.rst

     Specify the unit used for distance and area calculations.
 Choose among **e** (m), **f** (foot), **k** (km), **m** (mile), **n** (nautical mile), **u** (survey foot), or **d** (spherical degree).
-A spherical approximation is used unless :ref:`PROJ_ELLIPSOID <PROJ_ELLIPSOID>` is set to an actual ellipsoid, in which case we convert latitudes to authalic latitudes before calculating areas.
+A spherical approximation is used unless **-je** is set, in which case we convert latitudes to authalic latitudes before calculating areas.
 When degree is selected the areas are given in steradians.